jjetta/jjetta/README.md

 ### What's up! 👋
   * My name's JJ.
-  * I'm a CS student and aspiring Software Engineer!
+  * I'm an aspiring software engineer, interested in backend and distributed systems.

 <!--
 **jjetta/jjetta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.